GoodStartLabs/AI_Diplomacy/README.md

 - Support for complex coordinated moves
 - Fallback logic ensuring game continuity

-For full Cicero integration on x86_64 Linux systems, the cloned `diplomacy_cicero/` repository can be activated with proper dependencies.
+For full Cicero integration on x86_64 Linux systems, the included `diplomacy_cicero/` submodule can be activated with proper dependencies.
+The Cicero repository is automatically cloned when using `git clone --recursive`.

 ### Game Output and Analysis